NouraBader-45/gp/Sprint 2 — With Pipeline/README.md

 CICFlowMeter or NFStream will be evaluated for flow-level traffic processing, and the final tool will be selected based on compatibility and performance on the Raspberry Pi environment.

+A preliminary Python implementation is included in `traffic_monitor.py` to demonstrate that live network traffic can be captured and basic packet information can be processed programmatically before the final flow-processing tool is selected.

 ### 4.3 Suricata IDS Integration

 The signature-based detection component will be implemented using Suricata IDS.